On This Day November 14

 1998 – Lauryn Hill’s “Doo Wop (That Thing)” debuts at No. 1 on the Billboard Hot 100 and holds there for two weeks.
 Her only chart-topper, the track goes on the clinch Grammys for Best Female R&B Vocal Performance and Best R&B Song.

-1851 – Harper & Brothers publishes Herman Melville’s novel “Moby-Dick,” a treasured piece of American literature about the voyage of the whaling ship Pequod whose captain goes on an obsessive quest for a white whale.
+1851 – Harper & Brothers publishes Herman Melville’s novel “Moby-Dick; or, The Whale,” a treasured piece of American literature about the voyage of the whaling ship Pequod, whose commander, Captain Ahab, goes on an obsessive quest for a white whale.

-1970 – A chartered jet carrying most of the Marshall University Thundering Herd football team crashes in West Virginia, killing 37 players, the coach, doctors, the university athletic director, flight crew and 25 team boosters.
+1970 – A chartered jet carrying most of the Marshall University Thundering Herd football team crashes while preparing to land in Huntington, West Virginia, killing 37 players, the coach, doctors, the university athletic director, flight crew and 25 team boosters.
 The tragedy remains the worst sports-related air disaster in U.S. history.
 It inspired the 2006 movie, “We Are Marshall,” starring Matthew McConaughey.

 Own a Piece of This Day